 - The value of tangible assets is generally determined by subtracting an asset’s tax depreciation deduction from its purchase price.
 However, the depreciation deduction rarely corresponds to an asset’s actual decline in value.

 - It frequently excludes substantial intangible assets, such as goodwill.

-Book value is most commonly used by a party to minimize a business’s value.
+Book value is most used by a party to minimize a business’s value.

 The valuation of assets in a divorce is not unlike determining their value in other settings, such as selling homes or businesses.
-There aren’t any legal formulas or algorithms like you see in child support and spousal maintenance instances.
-The courts are looking for reliable methods and accurate and current values.
+There are no legal formulas or algorithms like you see in child support and spousal maintenance instances.
+Courts are simply looking for reliable methods and accurate, current values.

-*The terms asset and property are used interchangeably, unless property is referred to as real property, which indicates real estate such as houses and land.
+*The terms asset and property are used interchangeably unless the property is referred to as real property, which indicates real estate, such as houses and land.